-- Occult Blue Eyes: Their eyes are bleached to pale blue by the magic they work.
+- Occult Blue Eyes: Their eyes are bleached to pale blue by their magic.

 - Our Angels Are Different: Mercedes Lackey has said that Grove-born Companions are essentially archangels who have taken on a mortal form, while regular Companions are basically ordinary angels (or reincarnated spirits) in a mortal body.
 At least some appear to be reincarnated Heralds, which is a huge secret.

 - And just to make it even more interesting, some Companions apparently go the other direction and return to life as Heralds.

 - In the Mage Storms, when in conversation with Karal about various Sons of the Sun being re-incarnated as Fire Cats, (the mystical companions and advisers to particularly favored or important priests) the Companion Florian (who's more or less the Companion's ambassador/cultural advisor to Karal) mentions absently that 'it depends on how many times you've been around'... which rather implies that many, if not all, of the souls concerned recycle fairly continuously (with a brief stop in the Havens to rest and recharge a bit) between Heralds — who don't remember their previous lives — and Companions — who do, and that's the source of their legendary wisdom... accumulated life experience!
 Florian dies as a Heroic Sacrifice during the final Mage Storm, and Karal (who was granted a brief vision of Florian's human form) resolves to keep an eye out among the Heraldic Trainees in about twenty years or so...

 - Omniscient Morality License: Companions don't have to answer to anyone for what they do (except perhaps other Companions).